 In rare cases, a website can receive false attacks due to another plugin conflict or settings on your server.
 Reach out to your hosting administrator if this is the case.

-Some web hosting environments provide a way to make changes to your htaccess file.
-This file allows to overwrite or extent web server settings.
-Most users don’t know how to use this file properly and it does require some solid understanding of how the syntax used in that file works.
-If you are having difficulties specifically with htaccess rules we would need to see the contents of your htaccess file and know which login pages you are using besides the main ones, which are: wp-login.php and xmplrpc.php.
+Certain web hosting environments offer the capability to modify your htaccess file.
+However, many users lack proper knowledge of how to use this file, as it requires a solid understanding of the syntax employed.
+If you encounter challenges, especially with htaccess rules, we would require access to the contents of your htaccess file.
+Additionally, it's essential to know which login pages you are using, aside from the main ones, namely: wp-login.php and xmplrpc.php.

 In summary, the experience of launching a WordPress website and promptly facing a barrage of failed login attempts, even when the site is relatively unknown, can be confusing.
 We shed light on the distinction between fake login attempts, driven by deceptive intentions, and brute force attacks, which aim to infiltrate websites for malicious purposes.
 It emphasizes the importance of scrutinizing login attempts and provides a practical tip to verify the authenticity of these attacks by checking the IP address against recognizable locations.
 While acknowledging the potential skepticism, reputable security plugins adhere to strict guidelines and wouldn't jeopardize their integrity for the sake of selling premium services.